anashali01/Selo-clone/README.md

 -> Structrued code and readable code

--> Don't any type of improper property like (position , margin ,   etc..) to set any type of content.
+-> Don't use any type of improper property like (position , margin ,   etc..) to set any type of content.

 -> Make it responsive using Min-width.